Friday, December 24, 2010

 A tradition we're going to do is The Chopping Down of a Live Christmas tree tradition.
 I imagine we'll do this until we are tired of cleaning up the dying tree and can't saw a tree anymore.
 But we ran off in pretty cold weather, climbed aboard a wagon ride and snapped some fun pictures of Brian and Michael - who were thrilled to see each other after Brian's week in Paris:

-- Need to make my lit garlands with red/silver ornaments.
+And we carted our tree off to be thrown in the stack of trees to be brought back to our car:- Need to make my lit garlands with red/silver ornaments.
 Glue gun - prepare thyself.

 - Need to figure out how to hang up these garlands.